 Where to Use Interview Videos?

-Every industry expert has their following that is hungry for their share of knowledge and wisdom.
+Every subject/ industry expert has their following that is hungry for their share of knowledge and wisdom.
 And if you conduct an interview video with an expert, be sure to have a good enough call to action button for this new audience.
 Because they are sure to be prospects any time soon.